Skip to content Skip to main navigation Skip to footer

 • Ottawa East Community Activities Group (CAG)

-• Glebe (GCA), Old Ottawa South (OSCA), and other partner community associations
+• Glebe (GCA), Old Ottawa South (OSCA), and other community associations

-OOECA is also a member of the Federation of Citizens’ Associations (FCA), Community Associations for Environmental Sustainability Ottawa (CAFES), City Centre Coalition, Citizens for Healthy Communities, and the Coalition Against Queensway Widening.
+OOECA is also a member of the Federation of Citizens’ Associations (FCA) and Community Associations for Environmental Sustainability Ottawa (CAFES).

 Municipal, provincial and federal partners